When it comes to financial literacy, it’s time to close the gender gap

 While the financial literacy gender gap has begun to decrease, there is still a significant difference in the level of confidence men and women have toward managing their money.
 According to a report released in 2018 by Statistics Canada, 37 per cent of men do not feel comfortable making their own personal investment decisions, while for women that number is 52 per cent.

-To address this issue, the John Molson Executive Centre is organizing a financial literacy workshop for women on April 4.
+To address this issue, the John Molson Executive Centre is organizing a second edition of its financial literacy workshop for women on March 14, 2020.

 “Getting financially fit, like weight loss or any other challenge, takes time to implement, monitor and course-correct,” Parla says.
 She suggests that women take the time to figure out which financial planning approach works best for them and that they be consistent in whatever they decide.

 “It’s not as difficult as you think it is,” Ramsaran says.
 "At the end of the day, it’s your money.
 You should know where it is, where it’s going and what you’re going to do with it.”

 Empowering women through education

 The issue first caught the attention of Sandra Nichol, executive director of the John Molson Executive Centre, when she read an article about the importance of financial literacy for women — especially those who are single, divorced or widowed.

 “There are a lot of women for whom this is the reality, and I thought, we have to do something with this.”